 "No, I was trying not to," Hilton said, weakly, "and I guess I didn't much more than succeed."
 "That was just about the closest shave I ever saw a man come through.
 Whatever it was, don't do it again."
 "I won't," he promised, feelingly.

 When they let him out of the hospital, four days later, he called in Larry and Tuly.
 "The next time would be the last time.
 So there won't be any," he told them.
-"But just how sure are you that some other of our boys or girls may not have just enough of whatever it takes to do the job?
+"But just $\underline{\text{how sure are you that some other of our boys or girls may not have just enough of}$ whatever it takes to do the job?
 Enough oomph, but not too much?"
 "Since we, too, are on strange ground the probability is vanishingly small.
 We have been making inquiries, however, and scanning.
-You were selected from all the minds of Terra as the one having the widest vision, the greatest scope, the most comprehensive grasp.
+You were selected from all the $\overline{\rm minds}$ of Terra as the one having the widest vision, the greatest scope, the most comprehensive grasp.
 The ablest at synthesis and correlation and so on."

-"That's printing it in big letters, but that was more or less what they were after."

-"Hence the probability approaches unity that any more such ignorant meddling as this obnoxious Tuly did will result almost certainly in failure and death.
-Therefore we can not and will not meddle again."
+That's printing it in big letters, but that was more or less what they were after." obnoxious Tuly did will result almost certainly in failure and death.
+Therefore we can not and will not meddle again." super-Master and maybe something altogether different.

-"You've got a point there . . .
-So what I am is some kind of a freak.
-Maybe a kind of super-Master and maybe something altogether different.
 Maybe duplicable in a less lethal fashion, and maybe not.
 Veree helpful-I don't think.
 But I don't want to kill anybody, either . . . especially if it wouldn't do any good.
 But we've got to do something!"
 Hilton scowled in thought for minutes.
 "But an Oman brain could take it.
-As you told us, Tuly, 'The brain of the Larry is very, very tough.' "

-"In a way, sir.
+As you told us, Tuly, 'The brain of the Larry is very, very tough.' " "In a way, sir.
 Except that the Masters were very careful to make it physically impossible for any Oman to go very far along that line.
 It was only their oversight of my one imperfect brain that enabled me, alone of us all, to do that wrong."
 "Stop thinking it was wrong, Tuly.
 I'm mighty glad you did.
-But I wasn't thinking of any regular Oman brain . . :' Hilton's voice petered out.
+But I wasn't thinking of any regular Oman brain . .: ' Hilton's voice petered out.